 Q: Does this mean CERT/CC is going "full disclosure?"

 A: We will not distribute exploits, if that's what "full disclosure" means.
-In our experience, the number of people who can benefit from the availability of exploits is small compared to the number of people who get harmed by people who use exploits maliciously.
+In our experience, the number of people who can benefit from the availability of exploits is small compared to the number of people who are harmed by people who use exploits maliciously.
 We will, however, disclose information about vulnerabilities that we might not have previously disclosed.
 Within the limits of our resources, we will publish information about as many vulnerabilities as we can.

 Q: Why not 30 days, or 15 days, or immediately?